Habeebkhan1312/E-Commerce-Order-Management-with-Salesforce-CRM/README.md

 python app.py

-The application will be accessible at http://localhost:5000.
+Open your browser at http://localhost:5000 🖥️

-Usage
+👩‍💻 Usage

-Browse Products: Navigate to the homepage to view available products.

-Place Orders: Select products and proceed to checkout to place an order.

-Track Orders: Log in to view and track the status of your orders.
+🛒 Browse products on the homepage.

+✅ Add products to cart and checkout.

+📊 Track order status after login.

-Contributing
+🤝 Contributing

 Contributions are welcome!
-Please fork the repository, create a new branch, and submit a pull request with your proposed changes.
+Please:

+Fork the repo

+Create a new branch (git checkout -b feature-name)

+Submit a Pull Request

-License
+📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under MIT License – see LICENSE for details.